madcodemonkey/Azure.Search/Web/README.md

    - Note: You'll find these under "Well Defined Endpoint/Hotel Creation" and each call is number from 01 - 06.
 Just run them in order.
 1. After the indexer finishes it's job, which should be fairly quick, you can use the queries defined in the postman collection under "Well Defined Endpoint/Hotel Queries" to query for data in the Azure Cognitive Search index.
    - Note: When creating the indexER if you get a failure due to IP address not being allowed, you forgot to update the network settings above (specially the "Allow Azure services and resources to access this server" setting)
-1. There are also a queries under the "Generic Endpoint/Hotel Queries" folder in the postman collection.
+1. There are also queries under the "Generic Endpoint/Hotel Queries" folder in the postman collection.
 Theses also allow you to query for data in the Cognitive Search index, but are meant to show off a more generic approach to querying indexes where this endpoint can be used to query any index that exists in your  Cognitive Search resource.